Comfortable, custom dentures designed for daily function.

 Dentures are removable artificial teeth that act as a replacement for your missing natural teeth.
-These teeth replacement are attached to a base plate made of plastic (acrylic) and/or metal.
+These teeth replacements are attached to a base plate made of plastic (acrylic) and/or metal.
 Wearing dentures not only restore your appearance but more importantly aids in your day to day functions such as speaking and eating.

 Having dentures to replace one or more teeth has many benefits such as: